How Long Does a Misdemeanor Stay on Your Record? (Forever)

 The MN District Court website showing what criminal expungement, how it works, and an explicit disclaimer that the records are not destroyed and still accessible by some law enforcement agencies.

-How Long Does a Misdemeanor Stay on Your Record in Each State?
+Duration of a Misdemeanor on a Record in Each State

 The table below outlines the state law regarding expunging or sealing misdemeanor charges.